How to start a business in Italy? Steps and options

 Check your permit requirements

+Can a foreigner open a company in Italy?
 To open a business in Italy as a foreigner, you should know that there are no specific limitations regarding most nationalities, when it comes to opening a company in Italy.
 Director/Shareholder do not need to have Italian residency, supplying an ID or vaild passport is sufficient.

 However, if you are planning to move to manage your business locally, do not forget to obtain a legal permit to live and work in Italy.
 Discover more on our immigration services.